Remote employee onboarding was a foreign concept to most organizations before the COVID-19 pandemic.

 Employers can take several steps to level this playing field between new hires that work in-house and remotely:

-Make knowledge sharing effortless: Invest in tools that make informal knowledge-sharing easy so that answering new hires’ questions isn’t a burden on veteran employees.
+- Make knowledge sharing effortless: Invest in tools that make peer-to-peer learning easy so that answering new hires’ questions isn’t a burden on veteran employees.
 Jumping on a Zoom call and screen-sharing as you walk through new processes is disruptive and time-consuming.
 With knowledge-sharing software like Scribe, you can create beautiful, easy-to-follow step-by-step guides in just a few seconds and share them with a link that can be referenced again and again.

 Sixteen percent of remote employees say isolation is the biggest challenge they face at work.
 Remote workers don’t have the kind of chance encounters their on-site colleagues enjoy — for example, striking up a conversation with a colleague while making coffee in the office kitchen.
 And employees who feel alienated are less productive and more likely to turnover.